"Is Taking a Multivitamin Worth the Risks?" Review

 Multivitamin supplements that list the amount of each ingredient can be supplemented safely, but should only be used if the included ingredients are effective supplements for your specific health goal.

 Personal Trainer Wisdom: The supplement market is flooded with non-regulated FDA products.
 Do you really know what you are ingesting?
 Does it contain a harmful combination?
-Do you know how your combination of pills interact with each other?br>
+Do you know how your combination of pills interacts with each other?br>

 I Need a Multivitamin?